A fever is a higher-than-normal body temperature and

 If any of the following situations apply, call a doctor as soon as possible:

 - A fever is accompanied by a stiff neck, confusion or irritability

 - Any time a child under 6 months has a fever

 - Whenever a child between the ages of 6 months and a year has a fever

 - A fever remains above 103 degrees longer than 2 hours after home treatment.

-- A fever last longer than 2 days.
+- A fever lasting longer than 2 days.

-Any fever that goes above 105 degrees Fahrenheit is a life-threatening medical emergency and 9-1-1 should be called.
+Any fever in an adult that goes above 105 degrees Fahrenheit and does not come down with treatment is a life-threatening medical emergency and 9-1-1 should be called.